Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

     docker login [ACRname] -u [uname] -p [password]
     ```

+    >**Note**: The command docker login [ACRname] -u [uname] -p [password] is used to authenticate your Docker client with the specified Azure Container Registry (ACR) using the provided username and password.
+This authentication is necessary for performing operations such as pushing and pulling container images to and from the ACR.

 1. Run the following command to add the tag.

    > **Note**: Please replace **[ACRname]** with **<inject key="AcrLoginServer" enableCopy="true"/>**.